-3.1 Review of different driver concepts applied in elastocaloric technology presented and reviewed also in [74].
+The prototypes and proof-of-the-concept elastocaloric devices developed to date are based on a hydraulic actuator [35], linear actuators with a spindle motor [36], [37] and [44] and a rotary driver using a camdisk [41].
+Different potential driver mechanisms for elastocaloric technology are presented and reviewed also in [76].
 In general, one can distinguish between linear driver mechanisms (such as pneumatic or hydraulic actuators, linear motors, piezo actuators, SMA actuators and magnetostriction actuators) and rotary driver mechanisms (where using an electromotor seems to be the most reasonable option).
 The linear drivers are mostly suitable for loading an individual regenerator or a pair of regenerators operating simultaneously.
 On the other hand, by utilizing rotary drivers, several regenerators distributed in a ring can be loaded and the whole system can be more compact.